Nanda-Vishvanathan/UOS/README.md

 Zip the code using the following command:<br>
 ***zip -r database_intializer_lambda.zip .<br>***

-Deploy it using manually, s3 or using CLI.
+Deploy manually, s3 or using CLI.